djangopackages/djangopackages/docs/docs/install.md

 ### Rebuild Search Indexes

-Next we need to rebuilds and recalculate our search database.
+Next, we need to rebuild and recalculate our search database.

 ```shell
 docker compose run --rm django python -m manage searchv2_build
 ```

 While the search v2 is our current default search algorithm, we have an experimental v3 that we are testing.
-To rebuild and recalculate our search database using the v3 engine we run:
+To rebuild and recalculate our search database using the v3 engine, we run:

 ```shell
 docker compose run --rm django python -m manage searchv3_build